- Business

 Loan Forgiveness - Where to Begin

 To prepare for the forgiveness application, first determine which forgiveness form you should complete.
 There are three forgiveness forms - Form 3508, Form 3508EZ, and Revised Form 3508S.
-Borrowers with loans equal to or less than $150,000 should use the revised Form 3508S which will become available on the online portal from March 5, 2021.
+Borrowers with loans equal to or less than $150,000 should use the revised Form 3508S.
 Borrowers with loans greater than $150,000 should first determine whether they are eligible for Form 3508EZ.
 If you do not qualify for Form 3508S or Form 3508EZ, please use Form 3508.
 Please refer to our Forgiveness Application Guide to help determine which form to use.

 You can also begin preparing support documents for your forgiveness application.
 Please keep in mind that support documents vary depending on your application type and use of funds.
 In addition to submitting support documents, SBA guidelines also require borrowers to maintain certain types of information that may be requested by the SBA.
 Refer to SBA instructions for the most up-to-date guidance: